Why was PIRI Developed?

 The impact on infants

-A growing literature also antenatal links depression, anxiety or stress with negative effects on the developing foetus and poor long-term infant neurodevelopment.
-Problems can include: attention deficit hyperactivity disorder, anxiety and impaired cognitive, motor and language development.
-Enduring impact of both antenatal and postnatal maternal depression and anxiety on child outcomes has now been reported to late adolescence.
+A growing body of evidence also links antenatal depression, anxiety, and stress to adverse effects on foetal development and long-term neurodevelopmental outcomes.
+These include increased risk of attention deficit hyperactivity disorder, anxiety, and impairments in cognitive, motor, and language development.
+Enduring effects of both antenatal and postnatal maternal depression and anxiety have now been observed into late adolescence.

 Prematurity and its Impact